solarsailer/matthieuoger.com/content/posts/2013-11-21-unity-2d-tutorial.md

 date: "2013-11-21"

 title: Pixelnest — Unity 2D tutorial

+excerpt: "We cooked a complete tutorial about Unity and its new 2D tools.
+This tutorial covers the creation of a very small game from start to finish."
 ---

 During the last weeks, we ([Damien](http://dmayance.com/) and I) have cooked a complete tutorial about Unity and its new 2D tools.
 This tutorial covers the creation of a very small game from start to finish.